Kevin Dekkers

-Kevin Dekkers (born 9 December 1980) is an Irish-born, Sint Maartener international footballer who plays as a midfielder for the Sint Maarten national football team.
+Kevin Dekkers (born 9 December 1980) is a footballer who plays as a midfielder.
+Born in Ireland, he made three appearances for the Sint Maarten national team.

 International career

 Dekkers was born in County Cork, Ireland to a Dutch father and Sint Maartener mother, who ensured that Kevin maintained his Sint Maartenese citizenship.
 He moved to the island itself in 2004, and worked as a PE teacher, playing in the local league.
 He was called up to the Sint Maarten senior squad for a friendly against Anguilla, and captained the side to a 2–0 victory.
 He also played in 2017 Caribbean Cup qualification games against Grenada and the United States Virgin Islands.